 You can delete any NexentaStor volume.
 Destroying the data volume unmounts all of the datasets, exports the data with status Destroyed, and deletes all the associated volume services.

 - To destroy a data volume, using NMV:

 - 1. Click Data Management > Data Sets.

-- 2. In the New Summary Information: Volumes panel, click 1 ...
+- In the New Summary Information: Volumes panel, click .

+-

+- To destroy a data volume, using NMC:

+- ◆ Type: